tiffsl996/tiff_2/index.md

 </script>

-</title>ALL ABOUT TIFFANY</title>
+# TIFFANY LEE

-# Introductions
+## Introductions
 My name is Tiffany Lee, I am a freshmen currently enrolled at Del Norte High school.
 I have limited prior coding experience and am looking forward to learning much new content.

-# Hobbies
+## Hobbies
 I spend my free time not equally between skating, music, reading, and practicing my instruments.

-I can fluently speak three instruments.
+## Goals
+My goals for the year is to become more immersive in the tech world and become somewhat experienced in coding